Medical Training and Medical School FAQ

 Now that you've passed USMLE step 1, you can breathe again!
 It's time to start your clinical years.
 These years are the ones that really teach you to be a doctor.
 It's what you signed up for when you decided to go to medical school!
 You'll be treating patients, working in the hospital.
 Third year you will have several required rotations, including surgery, pediatrics, OB/GYN, internal medicine, psychiatry, neurology, family medicine and ambulatory medicine.
 You'll be working 6 days a week most of the time and over 12 hours a day.
 It's intense, but this is where you earn your medical degree!
 You'll learn to take care of patients in real life.
 You get to apply what you've learned in the medical school curriculum and see how the subjects taught in medical school really work.
 It's exciting!
 At points you will again be asking "how long is medical school!?!?," but overall you will love it.

 Fourth year is a nice, relaxing year.
 You get to choose your electives and there is a lot less pressure.
 This is true except for subinternships, which is where you are trying to impress people in the field of your choice and maybe get a letter of recommendation.
-You'll also be interviewing for medical residency during this time.
-For more detail on the medical school curriculum, click here.

 What is medical residency?